mattheww/gomill/gomill_docs/gtp_extensions.rst

   .. note::

     |gtp| engines aren't typically well placed to write game records, as they
-    don't have enough information to write the game metadata properly (which is why :gtp:`!gomill-savesgf` takes the |sgf| properties explicitly).
+    don't have enough information to write the game metadata properly (this is why :gtp:`!gomill-savesgf` has to take the |sgf| properties explicitly).
     It's usually better for the controller to do it.
 See the :script:`kgs_proxy.py` example script for an example of when this command might be useful.

 The :gtp:`gomill-explain_last_move`, :gtp:`gomill-genmove_ex`, and